 Making a right out of the inn’s doors leads to William and Mary’s campus.
 This direction offers a beautiful, shaded walk that meanders past academic buildings, athletic fields and the Crim Dell bridge.
 Whichever way you turn, we’re sure you won’t need your car while you’re in downtown Williamsburg.

 That said, if you do venture outside of downtown, you’ll have no problem finding a place to park when you come back.
-There is plenty of street parking (although some is time restricted, so please take note of signs), a paid parking garage right behind the inn and several lots within a few blocks.
-If you don’t want to drive, but are going outside of walking range, renting a bike or using Williamsburg’s trolley system are unique ways to get around.
+There is plenty of street parking (although some are time-restricted, so please take note of signs), a paid parking garage right behind the inn, and several lots within a few blocks.
+If you don’t want to drive but are going outside of walking range, renting a bike or using Williamsburg’s trolley system are unique ways to get around.

-Downtown Williamsburg is rich with history, but strongly committed to its present day culture as well.
-From a weekly farmer’s market to summer concerts to movies in the middle of the street, a unique blend of arts, entertainment and local tradition mean there is something for everyone to enjoy.
+Downtown Williamsburg is rich with history, but strongly committed to its present-day culture as well.
+From a weekly farmer’s market to summer concerts to movies in the middle of the street, a unique blend of arts, entertainment, and local tradition means there is something for everyone to enjoy.